zoom/videosdk-ios-uikit-quickstart/README.md

 # Sample App for Zoom Video SDK (iOS)

 The Zoom Video SDK for iOS lets you build custom video meeting applications with access to raw video and audio data, enabling highly-interactive, custom user experiences.
 This repository contains a completed sample app written in Swift with UIKit.
-To see the skeleton sample app template that you can implement as you follow the iOS Video SDK guide, please see [this repository](https://github.com/zoom/VideoSDK-iOS-UIKit-Quickstart-Template/).
+To see the skeleton sample app template that you can implement as you follow the iOS Video SDK guide, please check out the `template` branch.

 ## Screenshots